-I first made a version of this cake over a year ago and what a difference a year makes in learning how to make grain-free, naturally-sweetened baked goods the best they can be.
+I first made a version of this paleo lemon pound cake over a year ago and what a difference a year makes in learning how to make grain-free, naturally-sweetened baked goods the best they can be.
 I’ve remade the original recipe a few times and each time it felt like it was good, but could be better.
 So, I started over from scratch, and now it is: it’s more moist, lighter (but still dense), sweeter, and – most importantly – lemonier.
 And I mean bursting with lemon flavor.
 It’s also topped with a thick layer of frosting, rather than a thin, running glaze, which is my personal preference.

 The verdict: well, I couldn’t get any testimonials from the party guests because their mouths were pretty full (not just on this case; all the food was amazing.
 Wait until you taste these tacos my mom made, which I’ll share with you in a few weeks) but I can tell you by the rate the cake disappeared that it was a big hit.
 You should try it for yourself, and see what you think!